squaresLab/ProbabilisticModel_Saner2018/README.md

 18. Expression Replacer
 19. Expression Add/Rem

+The AssociationRules folder contains the 10 fold cross validation results and the transactions files.
 ReplacementTransactions and MutOperatorsTransactions are files in csv and arff format that describe the frequence of mutation operators and replacements gathered from the corpus and used to create the association rules.